DPfaffe/RunTime-ToolKit/README.md

 The toolkit is a runtime component for inspection (RT Marshal) and a client to read and oragnize logs (RT Caddie).
 These tools enable you to fully diagnose problems at runtime.
 ## RT Marshal - Component Inspection @ Runtime
 Marshal provides tree view of your application and an object inspector to adjust settings.
+Create a note for offline review.
 ### Feature Overview

 ![Marshal Main Features](/images/Marshal_Main_Features.png)